 \subsection{Positive cone}

-We denote by $\mathcal{C}_X$ the \emph{positive cone} of $X$, it is the connected component of that contains the K\"ahler cone (see Section \ref{basicdef}).
-We recall a first result, about elements of the positive cone, which will be used several times in this paper.
+The \emph{positive cone} of $X$, which we denote by $\mathcal{C}_X$, is the connected component of containing the K\"ahler cone (see Section \ref{basicdef}).
+The following result about the elements of the positive cone will be used several times in this paper.